• Skip to primary navigation

 Christie Lai

-Tender salmon filets air fried in a homemade sweet and savory teriyaki glaze.
-This quick and easy air fryer teriyaki salmon is made in less than 30 minutes with minimal ingredients.
-A great main dish for the all the fish-lovers!
-I also share how to bake or pan fry the salmon in the Notes section below.
+Tender salmon air fried in a homemade sweet teriyaki sauce.
+This quick and easy air fryer teriyaki salmon is made with minimal ingredients - ready in 30 minutes!
+A delicious main that is family-family.

 5 from 2 votes